hsf-training/hsf-training-reana-webpage/_episodes/06-developing-parallel-workflows.md

 "scatter-gather" paradigm allows to scale computations in a "map-reduce" fashion over input values with a minimal syntax without having to duplicate workflow code or write loop statements.

-Here is an example of scatter-gather paradim in the Yadage language.
+Here is an example of the scatter-gather paradigm in the Yadage language.
 Note the use of "multi-step" stage definition, expressing that the given stage is actually running multiple parametrised steps:

 ```yaml